wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 ### High fees will solve spam

 False.
 High Bitcoin fees don't stop spammers who have been the top payer for a year already.
-They increase their profit from clogging the Bitcoin network by exploitation of Segwit mispricing and other vulnerabilities that put genuine, monetary transactions at disadvantage.
+They increase their profit from clogging the Bitcoin network by exploitation of Segwit mispricing and other vulnerabilities that put genuine, monetary transactions at a disadvantage.

 While it is true that spammers make short-lived attempts to profit, the history shows that they keep repeating them.
 Their payoff depends on collection of money from gullible or over-excited people and therefore is insensitive to level of Bitcoin transaction fee.
 The playbook looks almost the same every time:
 1. Raise funds for the operation (typically from so-called venture capital),